Bounds on Parity Violation In the Cosmological Redshift: Parity Violation in the Redshift

 where $z'=z(t')$, $z=z(t_{e})$ is the redshift of the source, and $k_{o}$ is the energy at the time of observation.
 The accumulated phase difference between the polarizations at the time of observation is

 in terms of the Hubble expansion parameter $H(z')$.
 The plane of polarization for a linearly polarized photon is rotated through an energy-dependent angle $\delta\psi=\frac{1}{2}\delta\phi$.

-The formula for $\delta\phi$ takes a particularly simple form and has a simple interpretation when $z\ll 1$.
-Then the difference in phases is approximately $-\left(\frac{\delta z}{z}\right)k_{o}$ times the extra travel distance that the expansion of the universe adds to the instantaneous distance $L_{0}$ at the time of emission.
-The rate at which extra distance is added to the path is $H_{0}$ times the distance remaining between a traveling wave's position and the Earth.
+For our calculations, we shall use the full formula (\ref{eq-deltaphi}) for $\delta\phi$.
+However, the behavior of $\delta\phi$ for $z\ll 1$ is particularly simple and has a straightforward interpretation.
+For small $z$, the common phase between the two polarizations is $k_{o}L_{0}$, where $L_{0}$ is the instantaneous distance at the time of emission.
+The redshift adds to the total travel distance during the propagation time.
+Since $z\ll 1$, the rate at which extra distance is added to the path is $H_{0}$ times the distance remaining between a traveling wave's position and the Earth.
 Integrated over the travel time of approximately $L_{0}$, this gives a formula for the distance that is corrected by the expansion of the universe: